How To Design Blue and White Kitchens That Look Inviting

 Cabinets with chrome handles with accent built in cabinet in blue gray color

 This charming classic white kitchen is given a refreshing boost, by throwing in a refreshing cornflower blue paint on some of the cabinets and the island.
 The addition of the hue into the space adds a cool, refreshing touch, as the rest of the area keeps an all-white color scheme.
+This paint was applied on the base cabinets of the kitchen island and on the large pantry cabinet at the end of the room so that the shade does not overpower the other elements too much.

 Butcher block counter, beadboard ceiling and walnut standalone cabinet

 Blue-and-white kitchens in the traditional French style look elegant and appealing.
 This is a classic French-inspired kitchen design that uses white paneled cabinets and white marble countertops and backsplash to create that classic elegant look of French designs.
+This example has two kitchen islands, one used mainly for dining.
+These islands are given a more modern look by painting its base with slate blue, giving it a fresh feel.

 Rustic kitchen with three bronzed drum lights and walnut countertop

+This kitchen has a unique modern appeal with rustic elements, especially in some finishes and textures.
+The cabinets are all painted in a dark Mariana blue shade similar to gunmetal gray.
+This looks really nice place against the white walls and the Fruitwood flooring.
 Another unique element of this kitchen would be its island, which almost looks like a massive dining table with a cabinet base.
 The island uses golden walnut for its countertop and provides an overhang on all three sides, making it functional as a dining table.

 White Kitchen and Blue Backsplash

+Playing around with the color blue can be intimidating.
+However, for those who want a touch of color without being overwhelmed, complimenting a white kitchen with a blue backsplash may be the perfect choice.
 Blue backsplash can be utilized in various ways, including mosaic, ceramic, or metallic tiles, with great results.
 By using the color you want in a backsplash you can be adventurous without the design being too overwhelming.

-Adding these ashy blue glass subway tiles on the backsplash of this small modern kitchen helps add texture to the surface and cool, calming color to the area.
-The cool tone of the tiles helps give this simple design a more refreshing look, while the dark Concerto quartz countertops provide contrast against the cabinetry.
+This contemporary kitchen has white cabinets with a full wall of blue glass backsplash to keep things unique and interesting.
+Adding these blue glass subway tiles on the backsplash helps add texture to the surface and a cool, calming color to the area.
+The cool tone of the tiles helps give this interesting design a more refreshing look, while the white quartz countertops blend with the cabinetry.

 Blue Kitchen Walls with White Cabinets

+Painting your kitchen walls blue and using white cabinets are great ways to give your decor a pop of color for a brighter look.
+When it comes down to the exact atmosphere of a room, though, this can depend greatly on the shade you choose for your kitchen walls.
 Look for lighter colors if you want a more rustic or farmhouse design.
 Powder blue is a popular choice for this, but pastel and baby blue are also great options.
 Pale colors like these don’t create an overwhelmingly bright room; their light shades make a room look bigger and more open.

 If you have a lot of natural light, these colors can pop even more.
 Wood accents such as wooden bar stools or countertops can add a natural finishing touch to complete the rustic look.
 Light wood such as pine, birch, or cedar fits especially well with this decor because it complements the light shades of your walls and cabinets nicely.

+Darker blues, such as navy or cobalt, can also give your room a more elegant look.
+There aren’t too many chances to use dark colors like these because they tend to make rooms look smaller.
 However, when they’re offset by large, lighter accents such as white cabinets can brighten the look up and lessen their room-shrinking perspective.
 These darker wall colors also work well with marble countertops if you want to tie together a sophisticated room design.

 Changing the paint color is an easy way to change the look of your kitchen without spending too much.
-This especially works well ondesigns with white cabinets, making it easy to pair it with virtually any paint color you choose.
+This especially works well on designs with white cabinets, making it easy to pair it with virtually any paint color you choose.

 Related Design Galleries You May Like: